 WCG Biosafety, a division of the WIRB-Copernicus Group

-Daniel Kavanagh, MD, is Senior Director of Biosafety and Gene Therapy at WCG Biosafety, a division of the WIRB-Copernicus Group.
+Daniel Kavanagh, PhD, is Senior Director of Biosafety and Gene Therapy at WCG Biosafety, a division of the WIRB-Copernicus Group.
 Prior to joining WCG, he was Assistant Professor of Medicine at Harvard Medical School, Assistant Immunologist at the Massachusetts General Hospital and a principal investigator studying infectious diseases at the Ragon Institute of MGH, MIT and Harvard.
 While at Harvard Medical School, Kavanagh served as Vice Chair of the Partners Institutional Biosafety Committee, which oversees biosafety at two main Harvard teaching hospitals.
 He was co-chair of a Phase I clinical trial of an autologous mRNA-transfected dendritic cell vaccine in HIV+ subjects.